ivaldi/brimir/README.md

 Any Rails application needs a web server with Ruby support first.
 We use Phusion Passenger (`mod_rails`) ourselves, but you can also use Thin, Puma or Unicorn.
 Phusion Passenger can be installed for Nginx or Apache, you can chose wichever you like best.
 The installation differs depending on your distribution, so have a look at their [Nginx installation manual](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html) or their [Apache installation manual](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html).

 After setting up a webserver, you have to create a database for Brimir and modify the config file in `config/database.yml` to reflect the details.
 Set your details under the production section.
-We advice to use `adapter: postgresql` or `adapter: mysql2` for production usage, because those are the only two adapters and database servers we test.
+We advise to use `adapter: postgresql` or `adapter: mysql2` for production usage, because those are the only two adapters and database servers we test.

 Next up: configuring your outgoing email address and url.
 This can be set in `config/environments/production.rb` by adding the following lines *before* the keyword `end`: